neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 | `margin`       | The space around the border and other elements.          |

 The property `box-sizing` changes the way how the `width` and `height` of an element is calculated.
 The default value is `content-box`.
-The values of `width` and `height` set the size of the content box.
-With the value `border-box`, the size of the border box is set instead.
+The values of `width` and `height` set the size of the "content box".
+With the value `border-box`, the size of the "border box" is set instead.

 ```css
 * {